|| I am a role-player, I always have been and will be until it's time for me to go to my final rest.

 MY GAMING LIFE

-When I began my gaming life in Junior High School, in '83, I think, I never thought it would have taken me to the places I have been, both in and outside of my imagination, the real-world and the others.
-Yes, I'm old, no need to make much of it, because I still love to play and have a great imagination, indeed.
-I have two boys of my own, both older than I was when I began playing, and they've been introduced to it, as well.
-As many others in my age group, and younger have done, I began with Dungeons & Dragons, by TSR, and have since played many other games by many other developers.
-No matter how many computer, console, card, or tactical combat sims I play, however, nothing compares to role-playing which is, typically, my only opportunity to escape the rigors of this world for the adventurous climes locked within the imagination.
+When I began my gaming life in Junior High School, in '83 I think, I never thought it would have taken me to the places I have been, both in and outside of my imagination, the real-world and the others.
+Yeah I'm old and there's no need to make much of it because I still love to play and I continue to have a great imagination, and I harvest it whenever I'm able.
+As many others in my age group and younger have done, I began with Dungeons & Dragons, by TSR, and have since played many other games by many other developers.
+No matter how many computer, console, card, or tactical combat sims I play, however, nothing compares to tabletop role-playing which is, typically, my only opportunity to escape the rigors of this world for the adventurous climes locked within the imagination.

 Warhammer Fantasy Role-Play, 2nd Edition, by Black Industries and Green Ronin, and Millennium's End/Shadow Games, below, run a very close race for second-place only to Earthdawn.
 Though I have so much more experience with Warhammer and ME than Earthdawn, this game is still lacking many of the things in the back-story that seem to come naturally to my favorite; as well, Warhammer is most assuredly a far darker world than Earthdawn, despite the post-apocalyptic nature of that game.
 I tend, however, to run Warhammer without the bleak outlook of the background, though with all of the other rules in place and, of course, the deeper into danger my character's move, the bleaker I have, and will represent the situation.